Husky Highlights Seminar Series

 PI: Thelma F. Madzima, Ph.D.
 Assistant Professor; Division of Biological Sciences, School of STEM

 In biology, genetic techniques allow biologists to determine the function of a gene by measuring the outcome (phenotype) when the function of the gene is removed, e.g., though a mutation.
 Significant technical advances in the field of biotechnology, including genome sequencing and sophisticated gene-editing technologies, allow us to create mutations targeting specific genes of interest in variety of organisms.

 To date, my research program has been using the crop plant Zea mays (maize, corn) as a model organism of study.
 However, there are certain challenges in studying maize that are not conducive to the types of research questions I plan to pursue, and conducting research at UW Bothell, a PUI on the quarter system.
 Through this UW Bothell SRCP Seed Grant, I am transitioning and advancing my research program to using the emerging model plant Setaria viridis (green foxtail millet) and to develop a genetic toolbox of mutant stocks in Setaria based on genes of interest previously identified in maize.
 The long-term goal of my research program is to understand how epigenetic regulatory mechanisms facilitate plant development under normal and environmentally stressful conditions, with the ultimate goal of manipulating these processes as needed for crop improvement.
-The specific mechanisms of these responses are currently poorly understood, especially in crop plants that play a major role in stabilizing global food security
+The specific mechanisms of these responses are currently poorly understood, especially in crop plants that play a major role in stabilizing global food security.
+No recording available.

 The Lake Forest Park Community Bird Project: Assessing the Long-Term Impacts of Urbanization on Bird Species Diversity and Behavior

 PI: Douglas Wacker, Ph.D.
 Associate Professor, Division of Biological Sciences, School of STEM